MicrosoftDocs/Viva/Viva/topics/manage-topics.md

 To review a suggested topic:

-1. On the **Manage topics** page, filter your view to see topiucs with a **Suggested** status, and then select the topic to open the topic page.
+1. On the **Manage topics** page, filter your view to see topics with a **Suggested** status, and then select the topic to open the topic page.

 2. On the topic page, review the topic page, and select **Edit** if you need to make any changes to the page.
-Publishing any edits will updated the topic's status to **Published**.
+Publishing any edits will update the topic's status to **Published**.

 3. After reviewing the topic, go back to the **Manage topics** page.
 For the selected topic, you can: